 “Nulled” refers to premium themes and plugins which have been stripped of any kind of authorship information and protection.
 This means that when you use them on your WordPress website, the original publishers aren’t notified that you are using them, and have absolutely nothing to do with the maintenance of the software in question.

-Here’s the thing – You don’t know who has been nulling the software, why they are nulling it, or level of competence of that individual.
+Here’s the thing – You don’t know who has been nulling the software, why they are nulling it, or what is the level of competence of that individual.
 Even without any malicious intent on the hacker’s part, their inexperience or inattention may have led to an error that can make your site inoperable.

 Depending on the data you are handling, and the type of site you are running, the damage can be minimal or immense.
 While you may ask for help from reputable cybersecurity companies, chances are that before they resolve the issue, hijackers have already obtained all they needed.
 If this includes payment or financial data, you might be in for quite a ride.